thachha-nguyen/Staff-Performance-Tracker/README.md

 ## Introduction

 ### Background
 Efficient employee performance management is critical for healthcare facilities to ensure quality service delivery and resource optimization.
-To address this, the **ClinicPerformanceTracker** project was developed to empower clinic managers with real-time insights into staff performance and provide tools to set performance goals effectively.
+To address this, the **Clinic Performance Tracker** project was developed to empower clinic managers with real-time insights into staff performance and provide tools to set performance goals effectively.

 This project was initiated to solve key challenges faced by clinic managers, such as:
 - Tracking employee performance across various metrics.